TommyPham03/Nanogram-project/README.md

-# Project 5: Not-From-Scratch Nonogram Player
+# Project 5: Nonogram Player

 > Programming isn't about what you know; it's about what you can figure out.
 >